Skip to product information

 June 18, 1911

-Dear Sir, It is with great interest that I read the article you sent me about teaching languages.
-The methodology you propose is based on psychological considerations that seem to me to be the truth: if we start to privilege spoken language over heard language, it will be the sounds of their own language that the student articulates, comparing them, more or less well, to pronounce the foreign words.
+Dear Sir, I read with great interest the article you sent me about language teaching.
+The methodology you propose is based on psychological considerations that seem to me to be true: if we start to privilege spoken language over heard language, it will be the sounds of his own language that the student will articulate, comparing them, more or less well, to pronounce foreign words.

-I particularly liked what you said about a certain “intimidate with the language, which makes us able to understand the meaning of entire sentences of which we only know a few words.
+I particularly liked what you said about a certain “intimacy with the language, which makes us able to understand the meaning of entire sentences of which we only know a few words.

-In general, I believe that his work drew attention to the capital importance of the prior study of the psychological conditions of discourse in relation to language teaching.
-Congratulations on this article (…).
+In general, I believe that your work has drawn attention to the capital importance of prior study of the psychological conditions of discourse in language teaching.
+My congratulations to you for this article (…).

 Henri Bergson

-Of an English mother and born in France, Henri Bergson (1859 – 1941) was bilingual: he read and corresponded with his mother in English and often went to the England to meet your family or give conferences.
+Born in France to an English mother, Henri Bergson (1859 – 1941) was bilingual: he read and corresponded with his mother in English and often went to England to meet his family or give lectures.
 Bergson also closely followed the translations of his own books and those of his French or English colleagues.
-Said once « English is a language that I have studied since childhood and I know all the nuances of it. »
+He once said « English is a language I have studied since childhood and I know all its nuances. »

 In this context, this profound little letter, written at the beginning of an intense period of international travel for Bergson, and a few years before the First World War, is particularly relevant.